M4RC-XX/AniWorld-Downloader-Docker/README.md

 ### Command-Line Arguments Example

-AniWorld Downloader provides a variety of command-line options for downloading and streaming anime without relying on the interactive menu.
+AniWorld Downloader provides a variety of command-line options for downloading anime without relying on the interactive menu.
 These options unlock advanced features such as `--aniskip`, `--keep-watching`, and `--syncplay-password`.

 #### Example 1: Download a Single Episode